 Facilities.
 Traditional residence halls contain double rooms, some single rooms, and some larger rooms, with common bathroom facilities.
 The Pencader Complex features single and double rooms, each with an outside entrance and direct access to bathroom facilities that serve six or twelve students.
-The new residence halls located on Ray Street offer suite-style housing with two double rooms sharing an adjoining bath.
-The Ray Street complex accommodates students in sixteen Special Interest Housing communities as well as some students not affiliated with these programs.
+The Ray Street halls offer suite-style housing with two double rooms sharing an adjoining bath.
+The Ray Street complex accommodates students in nineteen Special Interest Housing communities as well as some students not affiliated with these programs.

-Apartment complexes feature furnished one- and twobedroom units with bath, kitchenette, and living and dining facilities.
+Apartment complexes feature furnished one- and two-bedroom units with bath, kitchenette, and living and dining facilities.
 The Christiana apartment complex consists of twin air-conditioned high rise towers and a Commons building which contains a convenience market and computer site.
 The College Towne apartment complex offers four air-conditioned three-story buildings which house graduate and some upperclass undergraduate students.
 The Conover apartment complex, two two-story buildings, houses single graduate students and offers unfurnished accommodations for married students and families.

-Local telephone service is provided in all rooms and apartments.
+Cable TV, computer network and local telephone service are provided in all rooms and apartments.
 Students provide their own telephone instruments and make arrangements for long distance service with the University Student Telephone Service or use telephone credit cards.
 Common areas for lounging, recreation, laundry, etc. are available in each complex.
 Custodial service is provided only for the common areas.
 The cost of utilities is included in the room charge.